macropin/django-registration/docs/quickstart.rst

 There are several ways to install django-registration:

-* Automatically, via a Python package installer.
+* Automatically, via a package manager.

 * Manually, by downloading a copy of the release package and installing it yourself.